KohinaTheCat/U-Impactify/doc/sprint0/PB.md

     - Be able to customize a job posting with the information of the job
     - Have users be able to be lead to the site of the job posting, or sign up to that job application
-    - Have a hub to display the people who applied (Interviewer) ? interviewee?
+    - Have a hub to display the people who applied (Interviewer)
-    - Have a hub to display where they applied to (Interviewee) ? place?
     - Have this information stored in a database